 - Enjoy Bondi Sands Self Tan Eraser technology that effectively removes self tan in just 5 minutes, without excessive exfoliation.
 This unique cleansing formula also moisturizes and leaves the skin silky smooth.

 - Our soothing aloe vera formula effectively removes self-tan and leaves skin feeling soft and smooth post-removal.

-- ✔️SALON QUALITY: This tan remover exfoliating mitt is made with advanced technology and is trusted by sunless tanning professionals all over the world.
+- ✔️HIGH QUALITY: This tan remover exfoliating mitt is trusted by sunless tanning professionals all over the world.
 This exfoliator mit will remove dead skin and old tanning mousse or lotion like a pro with this exfoliation glove.